bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

     Cond p(Yellow|Blue) = 0.050

-We now some baseline information for the probability and conditional probility of landing on each colour within the Legosphere.
+We now some baseline information for the probability and conditional probability of landing on each colour within the Legosphere.
 We can apply Bayes' theorem to generate estimates for "if we land on a yellow brick, what is the probability its red underneath?"

 $$P(A|B) = \frac {P(B|A)P(A)}{P(B)}$$